 |CEO||Vinod K. Dasari|

-|Annual Revenue||₹8,965.00 crore (US$1.3 billion) (2018)|
+|Annual Revenue||₹8,965.00 crores (US$1.3 billion) (2018)|

 History of Royal Enfield

-Not being satisfied with limited product line of just bicycles, Enfield Manufacturing soon decided to focus on building other types of vehicles.
-In the year 1899 it started manufacturing a quadricycle called the Royal Enfield Quadricycle which was powered by rear mounted engine.
+Not being satisfied with a limited product line of just bicycles, Enfield Manufacturing soon decided to focus on building other types of vehicles.
+In the year 1899, it started manufacturing a quadricycle called the Royal Enfield Quadricycle which was powered by a rear-mounted engine.

-In 1955, the Indian government placed an order for eight hundred 350cc Royal Enfield motorcycle for use by its police and armed forced.
+In 1955, the Indian government placed an order for eight hundred 350cc Royal Enfield motorcycles for use by its police and armed forces.
 The Royal Enfield motorcycles were considered an ideal choice for the Indian army for patrolling the country border.

-In 2000 the company’s sales hit a low of 2000 units per month because it was suffering from problems like poor quality of its products, outdated design, change in taste and preference of customers and the entry of Japanese two wheeler manufacturers in the Indian market.
+In 2000 the company’s sales hit a low of 2000 units per month because it was suffering from problems like poor quality of its products, outdated design, change in taste and preference of customers and the entry of Japanese two-wheeler manufacturers in the Indian market.

-The man behind the Success of Royal Enfield
+The Man Behind The Success of Royal Enfield

 The group had a diverse spread of about 15 businesses including tractors, trucks, motorcycles, components, footwear and garments but none among them were a market leader.
 Lal decided to divest 13 businesses and put all money and focus behind Royal Enfield and trucks, two businesses where he believed the group had a genuine shot at leadership.

-Buying out Royal Enfield
+Buying Out Royal Enfield

 The brand was surviving well in India until Japanese motorcycles began to enter the Indian market.
-This is when Mr Lal’s father who owned a tractor manufacturing company and familiar with the way parts from Royal Enfield worked, swooped in to save the brand.
-Enfield was one of the biggest companies in South India especially in the 60s and 70s.
+This is when Mr Lal’s father who owned a tractor manufacturing company and was familiar with the way parts from Royal Enfield worked, swooped in to save the brand.
+Enfield was one of the biggest companies in South India, especially in the 60s and 70s.

-Mr. Lal describes that’s, “it was a bit of a tricky moment, and firm was going bankrupt that’s when we bought it.
+Mr. Lal describes that “It was a bit of a tricky moment, and the firm was going bankrupt that’s when we bought it.
 My father got to know the people who were running the business because he was buying auto parts from Enfield for his tractor company.
 But we kept only one tiny portion which was the bullet factory and did not change the design because we liked the shape and the classic looks.
 We kept the character of the motorcycle, we kept the looks of the motorcycle, but we upgraded it to be relevant to people today.”

 In order to pull the brand back from the edge of bankruptcy, the team decided to return to the brand’s roots to look for solutions that could help it soar once again.
 It is the only automobile Indian company that dint have a Japanese collaboration.

 We found that engineering support that we could get in the Midlands was second to nowhere else in the world.
-In the Midlands, the team created the signature Royal Enfield Twin inceptor, which is what gave the bikes an additional boost of power that made it ideal for riding on the highway.
+In the Midlands, the team created the signature Royal Enfield Twin inceptor, which is what gave the bikes an additional boost of power that made them ideal for riding on the highway.
 This was a huge deal for the brand.

 They had tapped into a huge consumer need that was not very vocalized.
-This allowed the brand to reinvent itself and become a lifestyle product that completely fit into the vibe of traveling and getting out in the world.
+This allowed the brand to reinvent itself and become a lifestyle product that completely fit into the vibe of travelling and getting out in the world.
 This has made Royal Enfield quite popular with bike enthusiasts, making it the go-to bike for people who love to travel.

 In 2005, the company was selling only about 25,000 bikes every year and needed a manufacturing scale and a fixed cost had to be spread around 100,000 bikes.
-Siddhartha Lal engineered and improved Enfield bikes by riding hundreds of kilometers himself and also initiated a motorcycling culture in the team.
+Siddhartha Lal engineered and improved Enfield bikes by riding hundreds of kilometres himself and also initiated a motorcycling culture in the team.
 Under Lal, as quality improved, sales grew too.

 By 2010, the company was selling 50,000 bikes, but on three platforms.
 That was when Lal decided to build all Enfield bikes on a single platform to maximize economies of scale.
 The Enfield Classic, launched from this single platform, caught the fancy of customers.
 Sales shot up six times in half a decade from 50,000 units in CY10 to 589,293 in CY14.